Using VoiceOver to Evaluate Web Accessibility

 - Open or modify the rotor: Twist two fingers on the screen

-- Select from multiple rotor element by twisting
+- Select from multiple rotor element types by twisting

-- Once selected, swipe up or down to cycle through the select rotor element
+- Once selected, swipe up or down to cycle through the available elements

 - Read from current location: Swipe downward with two fingers